 - Elections, youth representation and citizenship.

-Dr Marta Cantijoch, Lecturer in Politics
+Dr Marta Cantijoch Cunill, Lecturer in Politics

 Dr Cantijoch is a Q-Step Lecturer in Politics.
 Her research interests include political behaviour, political participation, elections and voting, political communication and the effects of new media.
 She is particularly interested in how citizens use the internet to engage in politics.
 She is available for comment to the media on the issues of Spanish politics and social media in politics.

-Dr Jackie Carter, Q-Step Director
+Professor Jackie Carter, Professor in Statistical Literacy and Q-Step Director